Killing of Daunte Wright: Memorials and funeral

+Criminal trial

+Pre-trial proceedings

-Prosecutors filed the criminal case in Hennepin County District Court on April 14 as the State of Minnesota vs. Kimberly Potter.
-Prior to the start of the case, on November 2, Judge Chu ruled that defense attorneys will be allowed to introduce evidence of "slip and capture" errors, a kind of human error that occurs in times of high stress.
+Prosecutors filed the criminal case in Hennepin County District Court on April 14, 2021, as the State of Minnesota vs. Kimberly Potter.
+Prior to the start of the case, on November 2, Judge Chu ruled that defense attorneys would be allowed to introduce evidence of "slip and capture" errors, a kind of human error that occurs in times of high stress.
 Trial proceedings began on November 30 in Minneapolis, at a Hennepin County Government Center courtroom Chu presiding.

 The Minnesota Attorney General's office served as the prosecution with Matthew Frank, an assistant attorney general, as the lead prosecutor.
-Frank was also the lead prosecutor for the trial of Derek Chauvin.
+Frank was also the lead prosecutor in the trial of Derek Chauvin.
 Erin Eldridge, an assistant attorney general who also participated in the Chauvin trial, joined Frank.
 Amanda Montgomery, Paul Engh and Earl Gray represented Potter.
 Engh and Gray were part of the legal defense fund supplied by the Minnesota Police and Peace Officers Association.

-Courtroom cameras

 Minnesota Statutes required that all parties in a trial to agree to the use of courtroom cameras.
 At the request of Potter's attorneys, Chu ruled on August 5 that cameras would not to be permitted in the courtroom.
 On November 9, Chu reversed her earlier ruling to ensure "meaningful access" to the trial, as the courtroom was subject to attendance restrictions to prevent the spread of COVID-19.
 Chu also said her revised ruling was unrelated to a November 6 demonstration that occurred outside a house that protesters believed was Chu's.

 Trial proceedings

 Selection for the trial's twelve jurors and two alternative jurors took place from November 30 to December 3.
-Nine of the twelve jurors seated were White, similar to the demographics of Hennepin County, one was black and two were Asian, with the jury evenly split between men and women.
+Nine of the twelve jurors seated were white, similar to the demographics of Hennepin County, one was black and two were Asian, with the jury evenly split between men and women.

 Opening statements in the trial began on December 8.
 Throughout the trial, the prosecution argued that Potter neglected training on use of her Taser and discharged her gun recklessly when she killed Wright.
 The defense argued that Wright resisted arrest, which contributed to a "slip and capture" error.
 Expert witnesses for the defense testified that Potter had the legal authority to fire either a gun or Taser.
 Potter testified in her defense, claiming that she mistook her gun for a Taser and admitting to fatally shooting Wright.
 She also said that she never observed Wright with a gun and that he was not being violent or making verbal threats during the arrest.

 Attorneys gave closing arguments on December 20 and the jury, which was ordered to be sequestered, began deliberations by midday.